open-telemetry/opentelemetry-java-contrib/baggage-processor/README.md

 parent context and adds the baggage keys and values to the `Span`, respectively `LogRecord`, as attributes on start, respectively emit.

-Add this span and log processors to the tracer and logger providers.
+Add these span and log processors to the tracer and logger providers.

 Warning!